Watson Mill Bridge State Park swimming hole in Georgia

 The Setting and Landscape

 The scene here is almost impossibly picturesque.
 A 229-foot covered bridge, built in 1885 and listed on the National Register of Historic Places, spans the South Fork River in a way that makes you feel like you've wandered into a painting.
 Moss-softened boulders line the riverbanks, native wildflowers thread through the undergrowth, and the canopy overhead filters sunlight into shifting, golden patterns on the water.
 In spring and summer, the greenery is lush and vibrant — the kind of saturated green you feel in your chest.
-Come autumn, the hillsides ignite in amber, rust, and gold, and the reflections in the river below are nothing short of stunning.
+Come autumn, the hillsides ignite in amber, rust, and gold, and the reflections in the river below are nothing short of striking.
 Wildlife is abundant: listen for birdsong, watch for turtles sunning on rocks, and keep your eyes open along the water's edge for the small, quiet dramas of riverside life.

 Wading and Water Play